ahives/HareDu3/docs/configuration.md

 **HighConnectionCreationRateProbe**

-Defines the maximum acceptable rate of which connections to the RabbitMQ broker can be established in order to determine whether or not it is considered healthy.
+Defines the maximum acceptable rate at which connections to the RabbitMQ broker can be established in order to determine whether or not it is considered healthy.
 If the rate of which connections are created is greater than or equal to this setting, a warning is generated, which implies that the application communicating with the broker may be experiencing issues.
 Otherwise, if the rate of created connections is less than this setting then the system is consider to be operating normally.

 *JSON*
 ```json